Met Police ‘shut down vans showing pictures of children kidnapped by Hamas’

 They came across Palestinian protesters in Parliament Square who “threatened and intimidated them”, the group claimed.

-Police told the CAA to turn the images off and leave the area before “physically restraining” its chief executive Gideon Falter, the campaign group said.
+Police told the CAA to turn the billboard screens off and leave the area before “physically restraining” its chief executive Gideon Falter, the campaign group said.

 The Met Police said its “priority was the safety of everyone involved”, while the CAA said it was considering “all legal options” related to the force.